Fresh Tomato and Red Onion Salad (Mediterranean Style)

 Marinate the Onions

 • Add ½ thinly sliced red onion to a small bowl.
-Pour over 2 tablespoons lemon juice and 1 tablespoon red wine vinegar.
-Let sit for 10 minutes.
-This step helps tame the raw onion's bite and adds a tangy base to the salad.
+Pour over 2 tablespoons of lemon juice and 1 tablespoon of red wine vinegar over the onions and let sit for 10 minutes.
 Drain before using.

 Assemble the Salad